Unified discontinuous Galerkin scheme for a large class of elliptic equations

 \section{Conclusion and future work}

-We have presented a discontinuous Galerkin internal-penalty scheme that is applicable to a wide range of elliptic equations.
+We have presented a unified discontinuous Galerkin (DG) internal-penalty scheme that is applicable to a wide range of elliptic equations.
 Our scheme applies to linear and nonlinear second-order elliptic PDEs of one or more variables, where the variables can be scalars, vectors, or tensors of higher rank.
 It does not require problem-specific modifications of the DG discretization or of the numerical fluxes that couple neighboring elements.
 The scheme supports a wide range of linear and nonlinear boundary conditions, and applies to equations formulated on curved manifolds.
-We demonstrate its versatility by solving a simple Poisson problem, a linear elasticity problem on a curved mesh with non-conforming element boundaries, and two nonlinear problems in general relativity involving a black hole.
-The generic DG scheme is capable of solving these problems with no structural changes.
-It recovers optimal $\mathcal{O}(h^{P+1})$-convergence for the linear test problems and $\mathcal{O}(h^P)$-convergence for the non-linear test problem, where $P$ is the polynomial degree of the elements.
+We demonstrate its versatility by solving a simple Poisson problem, a linear elasticity problem on a curved mesh with nonconforming element boundaries, and two nonlinear problems in general relativity involving black holes.
+The unified DG scheme is capable of solving these problems with no structural changes.
+It recovers optimal $\mathcal{O}(h^{P+1})$~convergence for the linear test problems and $\mathcal{O}(h^P)$~convergence for the nonlinear test problems, where $P$ is the polynomial degree of the elements.
 The scheme is implemented in the open-source \spectre{} code~\cite{spectre} and the results presented in this article are reproducible with the supplemental input-file configurations.\footnote{\url{https://arxiv.org/src/2108.05826/anc}}

-The DG scheme is constructed such that it can be implemented generically in a production-quality code.
-It can potentially be improved in multiple ways in future work.
-De-aliasing techniques have the potential to increase the accuracy of the scheme on curved meshes and for equations with background quantities.
+The DG scheme developed here can potentially be improved in multiple ways in future work.
+Dealiasing techniques have the potential to increase the accuracy of the scheme on curved meshes and for equations with background quantities.
 The choice of penalty on curved meshes remains a subject of ongoing study.
 Furthermore, detailed studies of the symmetry of the DG operator and related adjustments to the scheme, such as switching to the strong-weak formulation, can potentially make the DG operator faster to solve.